Zhisheng0506/Yolo-cobb/README.md

-trying to us cobb in the yolo
+# YOLO-COOB

-it too hard to get better results :(
+## we are trying to use a new method to encode obb in yolo  but it too hard to get better results :(